Part of the Faculty of STEM

 Computing Subject Leader

 My name is Miss.
 Thompson and I lead computing at Milton Primary Academy.
-Computing now plays a huge role in all of our lives and I am privileged to ensure that the children at our academy are equipped with the necessary knowledge and skills to enter an increasingly digital, literacy dependent working world in the future.
+Computing now plays a huge role in all of our lives and I am privileged to ensure that the children at our academy are equipped with the necessary knowledge to enter an increasingly digital, literacy dependent working world in the future.

 I fondly recall my own experiences of computing at primary school and recognise the impact and importance that it had on developing my understanding of computing, which I now use professionally and in everyday life.
 Computing is an important subject because it can enrich learning across other subjects, and I encourage and support all staff in identifying opportunities for this to happen at Milton Primary Academy.
 I also believe that the internet is an invaluable tool with endless benefits which have changed the landscape of our daily lives forever.
 I am however passionate about ensuring that children are aware of how they can be safe on the internet and that importantly, they can evidence doing so while working online.